joaofnfernandes/joaofnfernandes.github.io/_docs/setup/create-app-usb.md

 5. Open the Glacier protocol document so that it is available for copy-pasting terminal commands.
 6. Install the remaining application software on the Q1 APP USB.
-    1. Configure our system to enable access to the software we need in Ubuntu's "package repository".On Ubuntu 16.04.01  [there is a bug](https://bugs.launchpad.net/ubuntu/+source/appstream/+bug/1601971){: target="_blank" ._} in Ubuntu's package manager that affects systems running off a bootable Ubuntu USB.
+    1. Configure our system to enable access to the software we need in Ubuntu's "package repository".On Ubuntu 16.04.01  [there is a bug](https://bugs.launchpad.net/ubuntu/+source/appstream/+bug/1601971) in Ubuntu's package manager that affects systems running off a bootable Ubuntu USB.
 The commands in steps a and b are a workaround.
         1. ```